 Although MathProject primarily helps children achieve mastery and confidence in math, our team is also dedicated to giving back to our community in any way we can.
 Due to our commitment to uplifting our community, we are pleased to announce that MathProject has provided a $2,500 donation to the Mississauga Food Bank; an organization focused on alleviating hunger within Mississauga.
-The donation was made possible through one policy: our Highschool Homework Policy.
+One policy made the donation possible: our High School Homework Policy.

 In 2018, our founder, Shehreen Zaman, realized that highschool students at MathProject could achieve even better results if there was more support and involvement from parents of the program.
-With that, she introduced a unique policy whereby parents of highschool students were motivated to take more charge of their children’s performance and learning in the program.
+With that, she introduced a policy to engage high school parents in their children’s performance and learning.

 “Not only did it produce excellent results for our program by improving students’ scores dramatically, it equipped our students with key life skills, such as time management, work organization, setting priorities, meeting deadlines, and above all, taking responsibility for their studies” says Shehreen.